getbubblenow/bubble/README.md

 And then edit it such that all the same packages get installed.
 Then submit a pull request and we can add support for your operating system to the main repository.

+### Build
+Before running Bubble, you need to build it.
+Run:

+    ./bin/first_time_setup.sh

+This will grab all the submodules and perform an initial build of all components.

 ## Deployment Modes
 Bubble runs in three different modes.
 In order to launch and use your own Bubble that you can connect devices to and use,